NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 The GA7.0 suite that we have been working with is very simple so we shall graph a nesting suite which is more complex.
 To do this without running the suite: ::

-  puma$ rosie checkout u-ah076
+  puma$ rosie checkout u-ce122
-  puma$ cd ~/roses/u-ah076
+  puma$ cd ~/roses/u-ce122
-  puma$ rose suite-run -l --name=u-ah076 # install suite in local cylc db only puma$ cylc graph u-ah076               # view graph in browser
+  puma$ rose suite-run -l --name=u-ce122 # install suite in local cylc db only puma$ cylc graph u-ce122               # view graph in browser

 A window containing the graph of the suite should appear.
+By default tasks in the same family are grouped together.
+Click the :guilabel:`Ungroup all families` button at the top of the window to expand the graph to view all tasks within this suite.

 Exploring the suite definition files
 ------------------------------------